Twelve Principal Tatchlan Faces banner

 Hesha Vira is the Face associated with Raw Life.
 Unlike the other Faces, her primary domain is Indatubangus, which is in the middle layer surrounding the Living Orb of Tatchlan.
 Given the need to replenish other aspects of the Resplendent Work and monitor challenges such as fluctuations in the Common Desire, the Uluvatu Masters fashioned this Face to retain mastery over Raw Life.

 This Face has angry green eyes, a mass of writhing orange/yellow hair and dark red flesh.
 Her roaring mouth features long, sharp teeth.
-On one cheek, she bears eight baby faces with open mouths and the other seven skulls.
-This signifies raw life's strategy of overproduction among all species, leading to a majority dying.
+On one cheek, she bears eight baby faces with open mouths and on the other, seven skulls.
+This signifies the raw life strategy of overproduction across all species, leading to the majority dying.

 Hesha Vira Bestowals